 We know this story.
 If we were aware of any of our leaders participating in such wickedness, we would demand justice and seek to get them imprisoned.
-We wouldn’t continue to allow them to lead in any official capacity.
+We wouldn’t allow them to lead in any official capacity.
 And, we would definitely not call him a man of God.

 God had a different view of David.
-God thought of him as a man he could trust and labeled him as a man after His own heart.
+God thought of him as a man He could trust and labeled him as a man after His own heart.